usingMaths.com

 Give the class a name and click Finish.

-To make sure your code contains no errors and see its output before you get to building it, set a breakpoint at the return statement in the main class:
+For the beginners or senior secondary students, you have to first make sure your C++ code contains no errors.
+You may also want to see your C++ code's output before you get to building it.
+To see your C++ code's output, set a breakpoint at the return statement in the main class:

 Click on the left area of the "return 0" line to highlight it;